jpsm83/health/documentation/n8n/article_translation.md

 Translate the above JSON object into Spanish (es):

 Rules:
-1. Translate all text content to the specified target language
+1. Translate ALL text content to Spanish
 2. Update hreflang, urlPattern, canonicalUrl, slug
 3. Use language mappings for articles and categories
 4. German slugs: replace umlauts (ä→a, ö→o, ü→u, ß→ss)
-5. **CRITICAL: Respect ALL character limits - if exceeded, rewrite that specific value to fit**
+5. CRITICAL: Respect ALL character limits - if exceeded, rewrite that specific value to fit
 6. Keep video/image URLs unchanged
-7. Output only the JSON object
+7. Output only the complete JSON object

 If empty, return: ARTICLE_ERROR: Invalid or empty ARTICLE content provided.
 ```